Wayne-AJP-Byrne/slowoutput/README.md

 # slowoutput
-Slows down stdout to emulate OLD terminal output
-A really simple python program to output stdout
+Slows down stdout to emulate OLD terminal output (think baudrate) A really simple python program to output stdout
 It can take 1 parameter which is milliseconds